We are excited to announce that Michelle Armstrong-Surgenor has been appointed as Playlist for Life’s new Executive Director.

 “Her achievements and commitment to the charity are very clear and we are excited that she will formally lead our committed team of staff and volunteers to bring the benefits of personal music to people with dementia, their families and carers across the UK.”

 Michelle Armstrong-Surgenor has extensive experience in the private and voluntary sector, beginning her third-sector career in 2013 at Cancer Research UK, before taking on the CEO role at Hearts and Minds — the Scottish health-in-arts charity.
 She is currently a member of the Board of Trustees for Aberlour Children’s Charity and was previously a panel member of The Scottish Fundraising Standards and Adjudication Panel.
 Earlier in her career Michelle worked for various multinational organisations in locations across Europe, the Middle East and Canada.
-Listen to Michelle’s personal playlist.
+Listen to Michelle’s personalised playlist.

 About Playlist for Life